FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 Circulated, copy of Statutory Notice dated 14th March, 2022, together with Drawing

 No. AG/5070, concerning disposal of 1, Fairhill, Rathkeale, Co.
+Limerick.
+---
-Limerick.--- 4
+4

 Proposed by Councillor Sheahan (J);